Deusto Social Barometer

 Presentation press conference

-20 June 2025 - Bilbao Campus
+20 June 2025 - Bilbao

 New Deustobarometer: Access to housing firmly established as the main issue in the Basque Country